Skip to main content

 Warhead Notes

-Armor Piercing: Increase the weapon’s AP by 8 but reduce damage one die type.
+Armor Piercing: Increase the weapon’s AP by 8, but reduce its damage by one die type.

-EMP: The target’s electronics are knocked out if the attack equals or exceeds its Toughness, but any actual Wounds are reduced by one.
+EMP: If the attack equals or exceeds the target’s Toughness, its electronics are knocked out, but any actual Wounds caused are reduced by one.

-High Explosive: Increase the blast radius one size, but reduce damage one die type.
-If a vehicle takes one or more Wounds from a high-explosive warhead, it suffers an additional Critical Hit.
+High Explosive: Increase the blast radius by one size, but reduce damage by one die type.
+If a vehicle takes one or more Wounds from a high-explosive warhead, it also suffers an additional Critical Hit.

 Nuclear: Bombs, heavy missiles, or torpedoes only.
 Catastrophic, Heavy Weapon.
-Tactical nuclear weapons have a half-mile radius and deal 100 damage.
-On land, all but hardened structures are usually flattened and the area remains dangerously radioactive for centuries.
-Use of nuclear weapons is regarded as criminal or monstrous by most civilized powers.
+Tactical nuclear weapons have a blast radius of roughly half a mile and deal 100 damage.
+On land, all but the hardest structures are typically flattened, and the area remains dangerously radioactive for generations.
+Use of nuclear weapons is treated by most civilized powers as criminal, monstrous, or both.

-Plasma ★: Targets may catch fire.
+Plasma: Targets struck may catch fire.
 A raise on the attack causes +2d6 damage instead of +1d6.

 Smoke: Creates a Large Blast Template of smoke that blocks vision as Dark Illumination.
-At twice the price, the smoke includes reflective particles that impose −4 to Electronics or Shooting for guided weapons and lasers passing through it.
+At twice the listed cost, the smoke includes reflective particles that impose -4 to Electronics or Shooting for guided weapons and lasers passing through it.

-Stun: Has no effect on vehicles, but unprotected beings caught in the area must roll Vigor at −2, or −4 with a raise, or become Stunned.
+Stun: Has no effect on vehicles, but unprotected beings caught in the area must make a Vigor roll at -2, or -4 with a raise, or become Stunned.

-Time ★: These munitions distort local time on impact.
-Targets hit or caught in the blast are automatically Distracted, Vulnerable, and have their movement halved until the end of their next turn.
+Time: These munitions distort local time on impact.
+Targets hit or caught in the blast become automatically Distracted, Vulnerable, and have their movement halved until the end of their next turn.

 Example: Astrid loads smoke warheads to cover an extraction.
 Flynn favors EMP when he expects drones or security systems.
 Zayko is deeply uneasy around time warheads and refuses to treat them like ordinary ammunition.